Draym/PDF-Flex/README.md

 PDF-Flex
 =======

-PDF-Flex is a library that can be used to easily create generic components within a PDF.
+PDF-Flex is a library that can be used to easily compose responsive components within a PDF.
 It uses [Apache pdfbox](https://github.com/apache/pdfbox) as it's root while abstracting the api into a harmonised set of tools and pre-defined components.

-PDF-Flex is designed within a grid system which allows the components within the PDF to adjust against each-others.
+PDF-Flex is designed within a responsive system which allows the components within the PDF to adjust against each-others.
 Thanks to it, it's now easier to create complex design with generic and adjustable, both in width & height, component within a PDF.

 It allows easier usage of Paragraph, Table, Rows and support multi-page implementation.